ctx/ws-session/README.md

 Extending ws-session
 ===================

-You must not change the value of a global variable from the following section.
+You must not change the value of a global variable from the following section in any of the app, wm or bin files.
 There are a few exeptions in some files in the lib/ folder.
-You should access those from whithin all files in the other folders.
+You should access those from whithin all files/functions you want to write.

 Global variables
 ----------------